-3.1 ITEM BANK
+3.1 SHARED SCIENCE ASSESSMENT ITEM BANK

-The American Institutes for Research (AIR) works with a group of states to develop science assessments to assess the Next Generation Science Standards (NGSS) and other standards influenced by the same science framework.
+CAI works with a group of states to develop science assessments to measure achievement of the Next Generation Science Standards (NGSS) and other standards influenced by the same science framework.
 Many of these states have signed a memorandum of understanding (MOU) to share item specifications and items.
-AIR has coordinated this group of states and holds contracts to develop and deliver the items for most of them.
+CAI has coordinated this group of states and holds contracts to develop and deliver the items for most of them.

-AIR also built the AIRCore science item bank in partnership with these states.
-These AIR-owned items make up a substantial part of the item bank and are shared with partner states.
+CAI also built the ICCR science item bank in partnership with these states.
+These CAI-owned items make up a substantial part of the item bank and are shared with partner states.
 Rhode Island and Vermont signed the MOU, and therefore, the item pool available for Rhode Island and Vermont includes items from three sources:

 - Items owned by Rhode Island and Vermont (referred throughout as MSSA items)

 - Items shared by other MOU states

-- Items shared from the AIRCore item bank
+- Items shared from the ICCR item bank

+A detailed description of the Shared Science Assessment Item Bank development process is included in Volume 2, Test Development.
 All these items follow the same specifications, test development processes, and review processes.
-In 2018, AIR field tested more than 540 item clusters and stand-alone items, of which 451 (including items from all sources) were accepted and made available as operational items in 2019.
+In 2018, CAI field tested more than 540 item clusters and stand-alone items, of which 451 (including items from all sources) were accepted and made available as operational items in 2019.
 In 2019, 347 item clusters and stand-alone items were field tested, of which 268 have passed rubric validation and item data review.
+In 2021, 545 item clusters and stand-alone items were field tested, of which 458 were accepted and made available for operational use in the future administrations.

-The science item bank is used for operational accountability tests in seven states (in 2019), including Rhode Island and Vermont.
-An additional three state tests will become operational in 2020, and four other states are scheduled to become operational in 2021.
+The Shared Science Assessment Item Bank is used for operational accountability tests in nine states in 2021, including Rhode Island and Vermont.
+An additional four state tests will become operational in 2022.

-AIR's process for developing and field testing science items is detailed in Volume 2 of this technical report.
+CAI's process for developing and field-testing science items is detailed in Volume 2, Test Development.
 Here, note that best practices have been implemented at every turn:

 - The goals, uses, and claims that the test would be designed to support were identified in a collaborative meeting over August 22 and 23, 2016, as an attempt to facilitate the transition from NGSS content standards to statewide summative assessments for science.
-AIR invited content and assessment leaders from 10 states (most of them participating in the MOU) as well as four nationally recognized experts who helped co-author the NGSS standards.
-Two nationally recognized psychometricians also participated. - AIR staff and participating states collaborated to develop items and test specifications.
+CAI invited content and assessment leaders from 10 states (most of them participating in the MOU) as well as four nationally recognized experts who helped co-author the NGSS standards.
+Two nationally recognized psychometricians also participated. - CAI staff and participating states collaborated to develop items and test specifications, which are documents designed to guide item writers as they craft test questions and stakeholders as they review those items.
 The item specifications generally were accompanied by sample items meeting those specifications.
-All specifications and sample items were reviewed by state content experts and committees of educators in at least one state. - Items were reviewed by science experts in at least one state. - Every item has been reviewed by a content advisory committee (composed of state educators) in at least one state, or in a cross-state educator review process. - Every item has been reviewed by a committee of educators charged with evaluating language accessibility, bias, and sensitivity in at least one state or a cross-state educator review. - Every item was field tested, and items with questionable data were re-reviewed by committees of educators.
+All specifications and sample items were reviewed by state content experts and committees of educators in at least one state. - Items were reviewed by science experts in at least one state. - Every item was reviewed by a content advisory committee (composed of state educators) in at least one state, or in a cross-state educator review process. - Every item was reviewed by a committee of educators charged with evaluating language accessibility, bias, and sensitivity in at least one state or a cross-state educator review.